LAKSHYA201/Message-Board/README.md

 Kindly bear with it pls xD

-i have also added the DB funcitonality that means the messages are not stored in array anymore ,they are stored in postgresql , but they are in my local machine tsk tsk ,cuz render wont allow the DB in free tsk tsk
+i have also added the DB functionality that means the messages are not stored in array anymore ,they are stored in postgresql , but they are in my local machine tsk tsk ,cuz render wont allow the DB in free tsk tsk

 Pics in case website doesnt load :-